Part 1 of Our 3-Part Blog Series on Collateral Protection Insurance

 So, we’ve created a 3-part blog series to explain some of the nuances.
 Here in Part 1, we share a simple definition of what collateral protection insurance (CPI) is, what it does, and how it can benefit lenders.

-What is a Collateral Protection Insurance (CPI)— and Do You Need It?
+What Is Collateral Protection Insurance (CPI) — and Do You Need It?

 On the road of life, we all face obstacles — some we can manage, and others outside of our control.
 To minimize catastrophe caused by unavoidable hazards, it’s important to have security measures in place.
 In your personal life, daily security measures may involve wearing a seatbelt while driving or turning on your house alarm each night.
 Long-term security measures may involve maintaining an emergency fund or purchasing life insurance.
 Lenders also need to take both short-term and long-term steps to minimize unavoidable hazards in their institutions.